-Project Portfolio: 1.6-Acre Clover Food Plot Establishment & Maintenance
+Project Portfolio: Clover Food Plot

 Note: This is not the first time the soil has been worked here for a food plot, but the first time a clover plot was established.
 This year is the fourth year the plot has been planted/utilized.
 The soils are in much better shape now, after annual soil tests and adjustments, as well as breaking up the soil many times.
 Successful, healthy food plots (usually) take a lot of time, patience, and regular maintenance.

-Late April/Early May 2024: Soil Preparation
+Late April/Early May: Soil Preparation

 Soil samples were collected and submitted to analyze the soil’s nutrients.
 A custom fertilizer blend containing the recommended amounts of DAP, potash, and pelletized lime was purchased to adjust the soils to nutrient levels ideal for clover establishment.

-May 8, 2024: Spread Fertilizer and Disc Soils
+May 8th: Spread Fertilizer and Disc’ed Soils

-After the vegetation died off from the herbicide application, the fertilizer was spread and disc ‘ed into the soil.
+After the vegetation died off from the herbicide application, the fertilizer was spread and then disc ‘ed into the soil.

-May 13, 2024: Planted Seed Mix
+May 13, 2024: Planted the Seed Mix

 With rain on the radar over the next few days, it was time to get the seed into the ground.
 Our custom seed mix contained a mix of clover species as well as buckwheat.
 The purpose of the buckwheat was to give the deer something to browse as the clover was establishing.
 Buckwheat grows quickly and is highly attractive to deer.
 It added a lot of forage mass to the plot rather quickly, within a few weeks.

-June 5, 2024: Progress Photos
+June 5, 2024: Monitor Progress (Photos)

 A doe walked into the plot for a snack while these photos were being taken with the drone!

-June 18 & 27, 2024: Progress Photos
+June 18 & 27, 2024: Monitor Progress (Photos)

 Buckwheat is tall and flowering!
 Ideally, with a clover food plot, it would’ve been ideal to begin top cutting the plot before the buckwheat got this tall and began flowering, but with the number of honeybees we noticed utilizing the buckwheat’s flowers, we decided to allow the flowers to finish their reproductive cycle.